williamhakim10/Benchmarks-Program/README.md

     pylint app

-`Gulp` should automatically lint the front-end.
-Javascript rules are defined in `.eslintrc`.
+Gulp should automatically lint the front-end. `.eslintrc` and `pylintrc` define Javascript and Python rules respectively.

 ## Deployment